opendocsg/opendoc-supreme-court-judgements/2019_SGHC_32/report.md

 ### Contrary to legislative intention

-21     The Sub Contractor contended that the temporary windfall which a subcontractor may enjoy ought not to usurp the SOPA’s overriding intention of ensuring a consistent stream of progress payments for subcontractors.[^17] As observed when the Bill that culminated in the SOPA was debated (_Singapore Parliamentary Debates, Official Report_ (16 November 2004) vol 78 at cols 1112 – 1113 (Cedric Foo Chee Keng, Minister of State for National Development) (“the Debates”)):
+21     The Sub Contractor contended that the temporary windfall which a subcontractor may enjoy ought not to usurp the SOPA’s overriding intention of ensuring a consistent stream of progress payments for subcontractors.[^17] As observed when the Bill that culminated in the SOPA was debated (_Singapore Parliamentary Debates, Official Report_ [2019] SGHC 32   (16 November 2004) vol 78 at cols 1112 – 1113 (Cedric Foo Chee Keng, Minister of State for National Development) (“the Debates”)):

 The financial problems affecting some construction firms have in turn affected subcontractors and suppliers further downstream along the construction value chain.
 They face delays or non-payments for work done or materials supplied …